 In most circumstances, the requirements from the lender on who will need to obtain ILA will be set out before-hand in the mortgage commitment.
 If it’s not, we would recommend taking the initiative to bring this up with the lender, whatever the result is make sure you take clear written instructions in case you ever need to refer back.

 If this looks overwhelming to you, rest assured that the Deeded team is here to make things easier and as simple as possible.
-We will walk you through your situation and help you understand what requirements you have and what steps you need to take to protect yourself and ensure that you understand every aspect of your transaction.

 Important note: This article is not Legal Advice.
 No one should act, or refrain from acting, based solely upon the materials provided on this website, any hypertext links or other general information without first seeking appropriate legal or other professional advice.